Whether you are concerned about yourself or a loved one, these helplines and websites can offer expert advice.

 A website by students for students offering advice, information, guidance and resources to those affected by low mood, depression and suicidal thinking.

-Financial and Debt Advice
+Cost of Living, Financial and Debt Advice

 THE DEBT SUPPORT TRUST